I CSI 201 (= I ECE 201) Introduction to Computer Science (4)

 I CSI 431 Data Mining (3)

 A course on data mining (finding patterns in data) algorithms and their application to interesting data types and situations.
 We cover algorithms that address the five core data mining tasks: prediction, classification, estimation, clustering, and associations.
 Course projects will involve advanced topics such as algorithm developments for handling large data sets, sequential, spatial, and streaming data.
-Prerequisite(s): A C or better in MAT 220, MAT 367 or MAT 370, and CSI 311.
+Prerequisite(s): A C or better in A MAT 220, A MAT 367 or A MAT 370, and I CSI 311.

 I CSI 432 Network Science (3)